Ergodic maps and the cohomology of nilpotent Lie groups: Introduction

 \subsection{Acknowledgments}

 We thank Roman Sauer for having shared with us his notes with Arthur Bartels on $C_\infty$ algebras and morphisms.
-We also thank Kyle Hansen, Bruce Kleiner, Enrico Le Donne, Fedya Manin, Assaf Naor, and Stefan Wenger for useful discussions and encouragements during various stages of this project.
-G.A. acknowledges the financial support of the Courant Institute and the AMS-Simons Travel Grant.
+We also thank Kyle Hansen, Bruce Kleiner, Enrico Le Donne, Fedya Manin, Assaf Naor, and Stefan Wenger for useful discussions and encouragements during various stages of this project. {We thank the anonymous reviewer for their careful reading of the paper and useful suggestions.} G.A. acknowledges the financial support of the Courant Institute and the AMS-Simons Travel Grant.
 R.Y. was supported by the National Science Foundation under Grant No.\ 2005609.

+Data sharing not applicable to this article as no datasets were generated or analyzed during the current study.